Defence reservists – rights & responsibilities at work

 Defence Reserve leave policies

-The template policy is a minimum standard and should not constrain those employers who wish to pursue best practice from providing additional support such as paid leave or top-up pay for Defence Reserve service.
+The leave policy is a minimum standard and should not constrain those employers who wish to pursue best practice from providing additional support such as paid leave or top-up pay for Defence Reserve service.

 Employer Support Payment Scheme